foo123/Abacus/README.md

 # Abacus

-A combinatorics library for Node.js / Browser / XPCOM Javascript, PHP, Python, C/C++, Java
+A Combinatorics and Number Theory library for Node.js / Browser / XPCOM Javascript, Python, Java

-(php/python/java/c implementations in progress)
+(python/java implementations in progress)

-**version 0.9.4** (~ 75kB minified, ~ 23kB zipped)
+**version 0.9.8** *in progress* (~ 75kB minified, ~ 23kB zipped)

 ![abacus combinatorial numbers](/abacus.jpg)

 [Abacus.js](https://raw.githubusercontent.com/foo123/Abacus/master/src/js/Abacus.js),  [Abacus.min.js](https://raw.githubusercontent.com/foo123/Abacus/master/src/js/Abacus.min.js)

-`Abacus` is a small generic library containing methods and associated math utilities for (fast) combinatorial object computation.
+`Abacus` is a flexible library containing methods and associated math utilities for (fast) combinatorial object computation and integer / number theoretic computation.
 It builds on (and extends) a [deprecated previous project for PHP, Simulacra](https://github.com/foo123/Simulacra).

 `Abacus` uses (for the most part) self-contained and standalone methods, so they can be easily copy-pasted in other projects, in case only a few methods are needed and not the whole library.